wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/3-examine-sites-sharepoint-online.md

 This feature is a key benefit provided by SharePoint hub sites.
 They model relationships as links, rather than hierarchy or ownership.
 This design enables organizations to adapt to the changes in the way they work in a dynamic, changing world.
 SharePoint hub sites help you meet the needs of your organization by connecting and organizing sites based on project, department, division, region, and so on.
 This design makes it easier to:

- -  Discover related content such as news and other site activities.<br>
+ -  Discover related content such as news and other site activities.
- -  Apply common navigation, branding, and site structure across associated sites.<br>
+ -  Apply common navigation, branding, and site structure across associated sites.
- -  Search across all associated sites.<br>
+ -  Search across all associated sites.

 SharePoint administrators determine: